 IRS Provides New Section 409A Document Correction Program

-Employee Benefits Law Update 01/07/10 J. Paul Jacobson, Robert D. Rothacker, David P. Olson, Amy A. Ciepluch, Sarah M. Linsley, Marla B. Anderson
+Employee Benefits Law Update 01/07/10 J. Paul Jacobson, Robert D. Rothacker, David P. Olson, Sarah M. Linsley, Marla B. Anderson

 Earlier this week, the IRS issued Notice 2010-6.
 The Notice provides methods for taxpayers to correct certain provisions of their deferred compensation arrangements that would otherwise fail to satisfy the document requirements applicable under Section 409A of the Internal Revenue Code.
 Taxpayers that take advantage of the document correction program can avoid or reduce the current income inclusion and additional tax penalties under Section 409A.